Skip to main content

 Cocada Amarela

-Golden coconut sweet made with egg yolks, sugar, and grated coconut.
-Rich and indulgent.
+Golden coconut sweet built from egg yolks, sugar, and grated coconut.
+Dense and very sweet.

 vegetarianContains: eggs